ebi-pf-team/interproscan-docs/docs/HowToRun.rst

 Configuring the data
 ^^^^^^^^^^^^^^^^^^^^

-``--download`` - [Boolean] Configure ``InterProScan`` to download any missing metadata and database files for InterPro and member databases defined by the ``--applications`` flag.
-Default, not enabled.

 ``--interpro`` - [String] Specify the InterPro data version at run time.
 Defaults to the latest.

-To run the built-in ``InterProScan`` test using the InterPro release 105.0 and automating the download of missing data files, use the following command:
+To run the built-in ``InterProScan`` test using the InterPro release 105.0 (which will also automate the download of missing data files), use the following command:

 .. code-block:: bash

     nextflow run ebi-pf-team/interproscan6 \
       -profile test,docker \
       --datadir data \
-      --interpro latest \
+      --interpro latest
-      --download

 Configuring the analysis
 ^^^^^^^^^^^^^^^^^^^^^^^^